You Won't Find Anything Else Like Checkbook

 How we gather (and how to interpret) our data

-Don’t pay a repair shop’s minimum charge, possibly $75 or more, only to find out you could have easily solved a problem with a quick fix.
+Don’t pay a computer repair shop’s minimum charge, possibly $75 or more, only to discover that the problem had a quick fix.

 Even in our newer-is-better tech world, it often still makes sense to try to get your computer repaired before buying a new one.

-In order to have something to sell to a wide range of buyers, most device manufacturers offer a dizzying array of options.
-Here are tips on how to wade through all the choices to find the right gadget for you.
+To have something to sell to a wide range of buyers, most manufacturers offer a dizzying array of options (laptops, desktops, tablets, Chromebooks, and 2-in-1 tablet/laptop combos) and several models with a wide range of capabilities and price points.
+Here’s how to find the right gadget.

-Our undercover shoppers compared prices for 36 carefully specified and configured devices and found that some retailers charge as much as 20 percent more than others for the same products.
+Consumers’ Checkbook’s undercover shoppers collected prices from major online retailers for 34 carefully specified and configured devices.
+We found that some retailers charge as much as 20 percent more than others for the same products.